 Recurrent Industry Research

-Recurrent on Oil: TWILIGHT OF THE Energy Transition Becomes a New Dawn for US Shale
+Recurrent on Oil: The Energy Transition Becomes a New Dawn for US Shale (Feb 22)

 Many forecasts have presumed that the “Energy Transition” to renewables and EVs will disproportionately hurt high-cost oil supplies, like US Shale.
 This week, NY’s state pension divested from Shale, citing its unfavorable high-cost position in a low-carbon future.
 We explain that this “anti-Shale” view mischaracterizes the future of the oil market.
 With higher costs of capital for new oil projects, time is replacing cost as the dominant variable in project planning.
 Higher “risk premiums” favor Shale’s 1-3 year paybacks, making low-cost, multi-decade megaprojects impossible to fund.
 Megaprojects with lower per-barrel costs will lose out as companies seek the quickest payback periods.
 Shale will become the preeminent source of global supply in the decade ahead.

-Recurrent MidstreaM 2020: The Virtues of Slower Growth
+Recurrent Midstream: The Virtues of Slower Growth (Jun 2020)

 The third installment in our series of midstream white papers pivots to an underappreciated fact about the midstream sector: shale-driven growth has not been good for midstream investors.
 In fact, industry growth has been negatively correlated with equity returns.
 Accordingly, investors should not be concerned that Covid will end the "midstream growth era" - investors should be celebrating this fact.
 Slow growth and high free cash flow has been strongly correlated with strong performance in other sectors, and we believe midstream is ideally-positioned to emulate the examples of other capital-efficient sectors, from tobacco to tech.

-Recurrent Midstream 2019: The Journey Back from "Junk"
+Recurrent Midstream: The Journey Back from "Junk" (Jul 2019)

 One year after publishing our groundbreaking white paper on the midstream/MLP balance sheet recovery, we examine the progress made by midstream companies in repairing balance sheets, the nascent credit rating upgrade cycle, and weigh expectations for future performance as midstream companies and MLPs reach the crucial crossover point back to investment grade metrics.

-Recurrent MIDSTREAM 2018: From Balance Sheet Recession to Balance Sheet Recovery
+Recurrent Midstream: From Balance Sheet Recession to Recovery (Jun 2018)

 Exploring how master limited partnerships became master leveraged partnerships - and how the reversal of this decade-long trend could drive a 30-50% recovery